 i.
 Anti-electron (Figure 4.6c)First-down heads collide to give mass and a positive charge remainder.

 ii.
-Anti-neutrino (Figure 4.6d) First-down heads mostly cancel first-down tails to give a tiny mass but no charge remainder.
+Anti-neutrino (Figure 4.6d) First-down heads mostly cancel first-down tails to give a tiny mass but no charge.

-All the basic leptons of the standard model then have the structure of a one dimensional collision.
+All the leptons of physics then have the structure of a one-dimensional photon collision.

-Processing explains matter and charge but what about the electron’s little brother, the neutrino?
-The world we see needs electrons, as without them there is no chemistry, and so no life, but it also has vast numbers of a little nothing that until recently, we didn’t even know existed.
+Processing explains electrons but what about their little brother, the neutrino?
+Our world needs electrons, as without them there is no chemistry, and so no life, but it also has vast numbers of a little nothing that until recently, we didn’t even know existed.
 The sun floods the earth with them every day but they mostly pass through it, like ghosts, so why did nature make so many of them?

-The standard model expects neutrinos to have no mass at all because they have no charge, but their tiny mass was how we detected them in the first place.
+The standard model expected neutrinos to have no mass at all, because they have no charge, but their tiny mass was how we detected them in the first place.
 When asked why neutrinos have no charge but a tiny mass, the current answer is that they just do, but we knew that already.

 Figure 4.5.
 A neutrino channel overload

-However a processing model offers another possibility.
-If an electron arises when photons collide in-phase, they can also collide out-of-phase.
-In Figure 4.3, when extreme photons collide out of phase, the result is that two points overload and one successfully reboots.
-Again, all the channels of one axis overload, but while a head-head collision gives an electron bump, a head-tail collision gives the little nothing we call a neutrino.
-The neutrino is then the other option of an electron-type collision, rather than a useless building block.
+However processing allows another possibility, as if electrons arise when light collides in-phase, it can also collide out-of-phase.
+The result is that two points overload and one successfully reboots (Figure 4.3).
+Again, all the channels of an axis overload, but while heads meeting heads gives an electron bump, heads meeting tails gives the little nothing we call a neutrino.
+The neutrino is then the other option of an electron, not a useless building block.

-1. Total processing.
-The total processing fills the axis bandwidth, so the entity produced is stable.
+1. Stability.
+When the total processing fills the axis bandwidth, the entity produced is stable.

-2. Net processing.
+2. Mass.
 The net processing after opposite displacements cancel defines its mass.

-3. Remainder.
+3. Charge.
 The net remainder after opposite displacements cancel defines its charge.

 Note that a tail-tail meet isn’t possible because it implies a prior head-head meet.

-In summary, extreme light can overload a point of space to give a standing wave.
-In the initial plasma of pure light, these collisions happened occasionally to give electrons or neutrinos, depending on the phase.
-Electrons and neutrinos are then brother leptons because both overload the channels of one axis, though one is something and the other almost nothing.
-Electrons and neutrinos were then the first matter based on light colliding in one dimension, so they are one-dimensional matter.
+In summary, extreme light can overload one axis of a point of space to give a constant standing wave, which is an electron or neutrino, depending on phase.
+They are then brother leptons because both are one-dimensional matter, though to us, one is something and the other almost nothing.

-In current physics, charge is what causes electrical effects, and electrical effects are those caused by charge, a circular definition that doesn’t tell us much.
-Hence, in the standard model, charge is considered to be fundamental, just as mass is, so no attempt is made to explain it.
+In current physics, charge is what causes electrical effects and electrical effects are those caused by charge, a circular definition that doesn’t tell us much.
+Charge is just accepted, as mass is, so no attempt is made to explain why it exists, but reverse engineering bases everything on processing.

 Figure 4.3.
 An electron channel reboot

-In contrast, if everything is based on processing, charge must be the same.
-Recall that in Figure 4.3, two extreme photons meet at a point, and mass is the net processing that repeats.
-If so, there will be negative processing that never runs, as shown by the dotted lines.
-The quantum network must keep its processing books in order, so let the charge of an electron be its constant processing deficit.
-If the net processing that repeats is mass, and the processing left over is charge, then charge is a necessary byproduct of mass.
+In Figure 4.3, extreme photons collide at a point to give an electron whose mass is the net processing that repeats, so there will be negative processing that never runs, as shown by the dotted lines.
+A network must keep its processing books in order, so it is reasonable that the charge of an electron is its constant processing deficit.
+If mass is the net processing that repeats, and charge is the processing left over, the charge of an electron will be negative, as it is.
+This definition fits the properties of charge, as a processing remainder can:

 1. Be positive or negative, as charge is.